JoshGJPI/neosmart-pen-explorer/README.md

 This application uses:
 - Web Bluetooth API for pen communication
-- Fabric.js for stroke visualization
+- Fabric.js for stroke visualization (loaded from CDN)
+- Native JavaScript, HTML, and CSS
 - GitHub Pages for hosting
-- Pure JavaScript, HTML, and CSS (no frameworks)

 ## Local Development